 Free: free memory, which is not used by any apps or operating system itself.
 As it name says – it’s really free memory, which can be used later, if required.

 Sometimes we can see something like “GPU allocated memory”.
-Integrated graphics cards use system RAM, because they don’t have theirs own dedicated memory, like discrete/dedicated graphics do.
+Integrated graphics cards use system RAM, because they don’t have their own dedicated memory, like discrete/dedicated graphics do.
 This is reason, why some games need 8 GB of RAM under Intel HD 4400 graphics, while if you have discrete graphics card, 4 GB of RAM is enough.
-But some hi-end integrated graphics cards, like Intel Iris Pro, got some own dedicated memory.
+But some hi-end integrated graphics cards, like Intel Iris Pro, got some own dedicated memory, which makes them significantly faster compared to causal integrated graphics cards and they are still power efficient.